singlecore06483/sc_framework/README.md

 UPDATES
 -

-new udates and features in sc_framework:
+new udates and features in sc_framework v0.4:

 - added 4 new exploit.
 - bugs and errors are fixed.
 - added 3 search command. ---> search multi, linux, osx
 - added 1 new banner.
+- added a scpgenerator ---> sc payload generator.

 SC FRAMEWORK